How to Build an Email List For Your Business in 2023

-Having an open mind regarding how you collect email addresses (as long as they’re qualified and you can help such people with their problems) will also ensure that your list continues to grow for years to come.
+Having an open mind regarding how you collect email addresses (as long as they’re qualified and you can help such people with their problems) will also ensure that your list continues to grow for years.

 Tracking your results is essential to continue growing your email list.

-When choosing an email marketing platform, ensure that the analytics provided as part of the package are robust and will allow you to track key metrics, such as open rates, click-through rates, and unsubscribe rates.
+When choosing an email marketing platform, ensure that the analytics provided in the package are robust and will allow you to track key metrics, such as open rates, click-through rates, and unsubscribe rates.

 By analyzing your results regularly, you’ll be able to identify what’s working well and where there’s room for improvement.

-This will enable you to fine-tune your approach and continue building an email list that converts.
+You can fine-tune your approach and build an email list that converts.